PhasesResearchLab/MaterialsMap/README.md

-# MaterialsMap

-MaterialsMap is Python package for mapping properties, manufacturing feasibility, and desirability.
-We focus on guiding materials design graphically while proving API to underlying methods.
-It utilizes [pycalphad](http://pycalphad.org) and Thermo_Calc for thermodynamic calculations.
+`MaterialsMap` is Python package for mapping properties, manufacturing feasibility, and desirability.
+We focus on guiding materials design graphically while proving an API to underlying methods, so that others can utlize it as an engine behind their tools, like machine learning (ML) based alloy design.

+It can utilize both free and open source (FOSS) [pycalphad](http://pycalphad.org) and industry-trusted [Thermo-Calc](https://thermocalc.com) for performing underlying thermodynamic calculations.

+## Theory

+`MaterialsMap` uses several different methods out-of-the-box.
+These include thermodynamic equlibrium calculations, [Scheil-Gulliver solidification](https://en.wikipedia.org/wiki/Scheil_equation), and 5 different models for predicting cracking susceptibility.

+Our upcoming (March 2024) article discusses in detail all implemented methods, underlying thermodynamics, and their applications.

+## Use Example

 ```python
 import os